What Do Compressed Deep Neural Networks Forget?: Introduction

 \section{Introduction}

-Deep neural networks are remarkably tolerant of compression.
-State of art compression techniques are able to prune the majority of weights or heavily quantize the weight representation with an almost negligible loss to top-1 accuracy \citep{tgale_shooker_2019,2020blalock, 2017arXivBenoit}.
-These newly slimmed down networks require less memory, consume less energy, and have lower inference latency.
-All these attributes make compressed models widely used for deploying deep neural networks to resource constrained environments \citep{8364435}.
+Between infancy and adulthood, the number of synapses in our brain first multiply and then fall.
+Synaptic pruning improves efficiency by removing redundant neurons and strengthening synaptic connections that are most useful for the environment \citep{RAKI1994}.
+Despite losing $50 \%$ of all synapses between age two and ten, the brain continues to function \citep{kolb2009fundamentals,Sowell8223}.
+The phrase "Use it or lose it" is frequently used to describe the environmental influence of the learning process on synaptic pruning, however there is little scientific consensus on \emph{what} exactly is lost \citep{CASEY2000241}.

+In this work, we ask what is \textit{lost} when we compress a deep neural network.
+Work since the 1990s has shown that deep neural networks can be pruned of ``excess capacity'' in a similar fashion to synaptic pruning \citep{Cun90optimalbrain,Hassibi93secondorder,1992_nowlan_hinton, NIPS1990_Andreas_weight_elimination}.
+At face value, compression appears to promise you can have it all.
+Deep neural networks are remarkably tolerant of high levels of pruning and quantization with an almost negligible loss to top-1 accuracy \citep{lwac, sws, 2017Liu, 2017l0_reg, 2014memorybounded, namhoon2018}.
+These more compact networks are frequently favored in resource constrained settings; compressed models require less memory, energy consumption and have lower inference latency \citep{Reagen_7551399, 7551407Chen, fisher-pruning, wavernn, lpcnet,tessera2021}.

-However, the ability to prune and quantize networks with seemingly so little degradation to generalization performance is puzzling.
+The ability to compress networks with seemingly so little degradation to generalization performance is puzzling.
 How can networks with radically different representations and number of parameters have comparable top-level metrics?
 One possibility is that test-set accuracy is simply not a precise enough measure to capture how compression impacts the generalization properties of the model.
 Despite the widespread use of compression techniques, articulating the trade-offs of compression has overwhelmingly focused on change to overall top-1 accuracy for a given level of compression.

+The cost to top-1 accuracy appears minimal if it is spread uniformally across all classes, but what if the cost is concentrated in only a few classes? \textit{Are certain types of examples or classes disproportionately impacted by compression?} In this work, we propose a formal framework to audit the impact of compression on generalization properties beyond top-line metrics.
 Our work is the first to our knowledge that asks how dis-aggregated measures of model performance at a class and exemplar level are impacted by compression.
-Here, we seek to measure and characterize the impact of compression on model generalization: \begin{enumerate} \itemsep0em \item Are certain types of examples or classes disproportionately impacted by model compression techniques like pruning and quantization? \item What makes performance on certain subsets of the dataset far more sensitive to varying model capacity? \item How does compression impact model sensitivity to certain types of distributional shifts such as image corruptions \citep{hendrycks2018benchmarking} and natural adversarial examples \citep{Hendrycksimageneta}? \end{enumerate}